 Our Carbon Wire Loops solution provides you with the hardware necessary to use CWLs in the MR environment easily and safely

 We work closely with the research community when developing new products and our cooperation partners provide valuable input to this process.
 Our CWL solution was developed as part of an ongoing collaboration with The Florey Institute of Neuroscience and Mental Health, Melbourne, Australia.
 Additionally, this group have published some MATLAB® code that can be used to process the CWL data (Abbott et al., 2015).

 Researchers have also been working independently on data handling methods and there is an EEGLAB Toolbox available for processing CWL data (van der Meer et al., 2016).
 Furthermore, the author of this Toolbox, Dr. Johan van der Meer, gave us an excellent introduction to this analysis method in our recent CWL webinar.

 Some of our customers have already been using CWLs in their research and are happy to share their experience with you.
 Professor Jean Gotman’s lab at the Montreal Neurological Institute, McGill University, have been using CWLs for several years and have provided input to the development of our solutions.
-Professor Gotman and his colleagues Nicolas von Ellenrieder, Andreas Koupparis, and Natalja Zazubovits have written a user experience article that can be found in this issue of the Press Release.
+Professor Gotman and his colleagues Nicolas von Ellenrieder, Andreas Koupparis, and Natalja Zazubovits have written a user experience article that can be found here.

 Dr Lars Hausfeld (Department of Cognitive Neuroscience, Maastricht University) has been involved in testing our CWL solution in the field and has provided an overview of his experience with handling the data.